Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/requirements/use-case-descriptions.md

 As a user, I should be able to locate an Agent and delete it.
 1. The user selects the story the Agent is involved in.
 2. The user selects the Agent.
-3. The user clicks "Delete Agent"
+3. The user clicks "Delete Agent".

  ## Use Case 4: Human Input vs Agents Only
  As a user, I want to be able to choose whether or not I want to be an active part of the writing process, or if the Agents should handle everything.